-The COVID-19 pandemic has revolutionised the way both how companies do business and that customers expect to do business.
-This has manifested in more eCommerce solutions, webinars replacing in-person events, and a rise in online learning.
+The COVID-19 pandemic and the digital shift that followed revolutionised both the way that companies do business and the way customers expect to do business.
+This, along with technological advancements, led to virtual solutions like ecommerce solutions, webinars replacing in-person events, and a rise in online learning.

 The flexibility and learning possibilities that have emerged from necessity are likely to shift the expectations of students and educators, diminishing further the line between classroom-based instruction and virtual learning.”